 The scientists also calculate that, depending on its exact composition and reflectivity, ‘Oumuamua is at least 240 meters (and maybe as much as one kilometer) in its longest dimension (for Star Trek aficionados, some fans estimate the length of the Enterprise to be 725 meters).
 The object has now moved too far for any of our telescopes to see it, and so although it will remain an interstellar mystery, it reminds us yet again that our cosmic neighborhood is full of surprises.

-Publication: “Spitzer Observations of Interstellar Object 1I/’Oumuamua,” David E. Trilling, Michael Mommert, Joseph L. Hora, Davide Farnocchia, Paul Chodas, Jon Giorgini, Howard A. Smith, Sean Carey, Carey M. Lisse, Michael Werner, Andrew McNeill, Steven R. Chesley, Joshua P. Emery, Giovanni Fazio, Yanga R. Fernandez, Alan Harris, Massimo Marengo, Michael Mueller, Alissa Roegge, Nathan Smith, H. A. Weaver, Karen Meech, and Marco Micheli, AJ (in press) 2018.
+Reference: “Spitzer Observations of Interstellar Object 1I/’Oumuamua” David E. Trilling, Michael Mommert, Joseph L. Hora, Davide Farnocchia, Paul Chodas, Jon Giorgini, Howard A. Smith, Sean Carey, Carey M. Lisse, Michael Werner, Andrew McNeill, Steven R. Chesley, Joshua P. Emery, Giovanni Fazio, Yanga R. Fernandez, Alan Harris, Massimo Marengo, Michael Mueller, Alissa Roegge, Nathan Smith, H. A. Weaver, Karen Meech and Marco Micheli, 14 November 2018, The Astrophysical Journal.